Potential enlargement of the European Union: New Caledonia

-New Caledonia is an overseas territory of France with its own unique status under the French Constitution, which is distinct from that of overseas departments and collectivities.
-It is defined as an "overseas country" under the 1998 Nouméa Accord, and enjoys a high degree of self-government.
+New Caledonia is an overseas part of France with its own unique status under the French Constitution, which is distinct from that of overseas departments and collectivities.
+It is defined as an "overseas country of France" under the 1998 Nouméa Accord, and enjoys a high degree of self-government.
 Currently, in regard to the EU, it is one of the Overseas Countries and Territories (OCT).

 As a result of the Nouméa Accord, New Caledonians voted in three consecutive independence referendums in 2018, 2020, and 2021.
 The referendums were to determine whether the territory would remain a part of the French Republic as a "sui generis collectivity", or whether it would become an independent state.
 The accords also specify a gradual devolution of powers to the local New Caledonian assembly.
 The results of all three referendums determined that New Caledonia would remain a part of the French Republic.

-Former possibility

-The Scottish Independence Referendum of 2014 was the first occasion the EU was faced with the potential break-up of a member state, and one where a newly independent state wished to retain its EU membership.
-While the UK's withdrawal from the EU also took Scotland out of the EU, the debates in the referendum campaign may inform other future scenarios.

-The UK Government's legal advice on the issue was that 'Since the [remainder of the UK] would be the same state as the UK, its EU membership would continue', while speculating that 'On the face of it, Scotland would be required to accede to the EU as a new state, which would require negotiations on the terms of its membership ...', but that 'Scotland's position within the EU is likely to be shaped more by any agreements between the parties than by pre-existing principles of EU law.'
-Without any formal process for handling the break-up of any member state, the European Commission offered, if requested by a member state, to provide an official view on the EU's position on Scottish EU membership in the event of its independence from the UK.
-The Scottish Government requested that UK Prime Minister David Cameron place this request, but such a request was not made.
-Nicola Sturgeon, the then Deputy First Minister of Scotland, said that the Scottish Cabinet did not agree an independent Scotland would have to reapply for EU membership.

-The referendum campaigns had differing views: